MicrosoftDocs/biztalk-docs/biztalk/core/how-to-create-references-to-another-node-or-type.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Create References to Another Node or Type
+# Create References to Another Node or Type
 You can use global nodes to create reusable data typesâ€”fragments of structureâ€”that you can use throughout the schema wherever that structure is appropriate.
 You can only use nodes that are direct children of the **Schema** node to create global types.

  You can also create cyclical references using the data types of nodes that are not direct descendants of the **Schema** node.
 This is useful for representing recursive structures in schemas.